 Judicial Review.
-Issue: Does a visa officer have jurisdiction to consider the genuineness of an employment offer in the context of Federal Skilled Worker application.
-On November 22, 2013, the Federal Court granted leave to judicially review a Tel Aviv based officer’s decision that an employment offer was not genuine.
+Issue: Does a visa officer have jurisdiction to consider the genuineness of an Arranged Employment Opinion (“AEO”) issued by Service Canada in the context of Federal Skilled Worker application.
+On November 22, 2013, the Federal Court granted leave to judicially review a Tel Aviv based officer’s decision that AEO was not genuine.

 Detention Review.
 Issue: whether continued immigration detention is justified.
-On November 12, 2013, Mr. Chsherbinin persuaded the Immigration Division of the Immigration & Refugee Board that Ms. Cohen, Ms. Husson and Mr. Brami’s continued detention is not justified.
+On November 12, 2013, Mr. Chsherbinin persuaded the Immigration Division that Ms. Cohen, Ms. Husson and Mr. Brami’s continued detention is not justified.
 A week earlier, Mr. Chsherbinin assisted these clients in obtaining an “absolute discharge” for rare charges laid against them under the Immigration and Refugee Protection Act for working in Canada without authorization.